-With only four rooms and a maximum of eight passengers, the Anatara provides an intimate experience over three days, sailing from Bangkok to Ayuthaya and back again.
-All cabins are en suite and air-conditioned, with little indulgences such as bath robes and slippers.
+With only four rooms and a maximum of eight passengers, the Anantara provides an intimate experience over three days, sailing from Bangkok to Ayutthaya and back again.
+All cabins are en suite and air-conditioned, with little indulgences such as bathrobes and slippers.

 A number of tours are included on this cruise and Wat Arun (the Temple of Dawn) is your first port of call.
 While you may have already visited the temple during your time in Bangkok, the vantage of the river reveals an alternative viewpoint.
 You’ll be taken around by one of the boat’s guides, learning about the history of the site and its design.
 With a Khmer-style central prang (tower) and decorated in broken porcelain, it’s distinctly different from any other temple in Bangkok.

 You’ll also stop at the Royal Barge Museum, where you can view ornately decorated royal barges, and a small island in the middle of the river that’s home to a Mon community.
-This tribe are originally from Burma and make a living producing clay pots.
+This tribe is originally from Myanmar and make a living producing clay pots.

-Once you reach Ayuthaya you’ll have the opportunity to spend a full day exploring this extensive archaeological site with your guide, taking in the reliquary towers and Buddhist monasteries that still remain.
+Once you reach Ayutthaya you’ll have the opportunity to spend a full day exploring this extensive archaeological site with your guide, taking in the reliquary towers and Buddhist monasteries that still remain.

-On your third and final day you’ll return to Bangkok and from here you could fly down to the beaches of the south, or perhaps head up to Chiang Mai, which is best known for its elephants, trekking opportunities and its markets, but is also a great place to learn about the region’s cuisine on a cookery course.
+On your third and final day you’ll return to Bangkok and from here you could fly down to the beaches of the south.
+Or, perhaps, head up to Chiang Mai for trekking opportunities and its markets.
+It's also a great place to learn about the region’s cuisine on a cookery course.